 As Bellarmine’s Healthy Earth Team, our mission is to inspire the parish through educational efforts, connecting our Catholic faith with the imperative to protect and restore “our common home,” planet Earth.
-As part of that mission, we created these resource pages in 2020 to celebrate the 50th anniversary of Earth Day.
-We have updated them to observe Earth Day 2021 and 2022.
+We hope these resources will be useful to all who are participating in the Embracing God’s Creation series over the next year.

 Laudato Si’ opens our eyes to a truth: everything is connected.
 Once we take this to heart, it compels us to change our lives.